EmdadHaque/MyResume/projects/deploy_app_to_azure_vms.md

    - Create PowerShell script to trigger Run Command

-   - Create Script that will download the
+   - Create Script that will download the installer from the Storage account and run the installer